HighwayDoesntCare/Camel-vim/README.md

 ### About syntax highlight ###
 Custom names aren't recommended to use the used words in C++ Standard Library and in STL.
 So words like `count` from `int count;` would be highlighted as it is the function name coming from STL.
 If you want to get a custom name like `count` without highlight, you need to replace the line `systax keyword cppSTLfunction count` into `syntax match cppSTLfunction "\(\.|-\>\)\@<=count"` in the file `cpp.vim` in `~/.vim/after/syntax/`.<br>
 The syntax highlight works based on the regular experssion.
 So long codes in one line may cause delay.
 To avoid this, the syntax highlight works on the lines with the length smaller than 600, the part of over 600 won't be highlighted.

-### Some bugs ###
-a) Downloading clang may fail while installing YCM.
-In this case, you need to download clang (`libclang-7.0.0-x86_64-unknown-linux-gnu.tar.bz2` for x86_64) manually from https://dl.bintray.com/micbou/libclang/ and put it into `~/.vim/bundle/YouCompleteMe/third_party/ycmd/clang_archives/`.<br>
-b) Omnisharp for c# may fail on downloading for some reason.
-This error can be ignored if you don't use c#.
-Otherwise, you can manually download it from https://github.com/OmniSharp/omnisharp-roslyn/releases/download/v1.32.19/omnisharp.http-linux-x64.tar.gz and move it into `~/.vim/bundle/YouCompleteMe/third_party/ycmd/third_party/omnisharp-roslyn/v1.32.19/`.<br>
-c) On Mac OS, you need to install `ctags` with `brew` with the command: `brew install ctags`, and then add ``alias ctags="`brew --prefix`/bin/ctags"`` into the `~/.bashrc`.